pickplugins/post-grid/README.md

 **The Events Calendar**
-The Events Calendar is #1 events manager plugin for WordPress and we added full support to display following elements for event post type
+The Events Calendar is #1 event's manager plugin for WordPress and we added full support to display following elements for event post type

 * Event categories
 * Event tags